pyinvoke/invoke/docs/concepts/cli/execution.rst

 * An ExecutionContext object is created and given the Collection and the parse result.
 The rest of this is a method call or calls on the EC object.
 * The requested tasks are invoked with the parsed options:
+    * Specifically, this method call needs to mate each task with some "N-times" structure determining how many times to run the task & allowing parameterization if desired (basically it's just dispatching to the "real" runner as per below)
+        * Default is simply to run one time w/ no parameterization, simply whatever the CLI provided.
+        * Users wanting to parameterize would need to supply a parameterization structure describing the parameters themselves & the values, either the way py.test's @parametrize does it (args only) or via dicts for kwargs.
+            * How to square this with CLI values?
+Given no clean way of declaring this on the CLI, maybe leave it lib-only for now?
+        * There also needs to be a 'method' of invocation determining how the execution proceeds, aka the below serial-vs-parallel stuff.
+Should be overrideable / a class or function that is injected.
+            * Also needs to preserve link back to the EC which is the statekeeper for runs-once shit
+        * How to square pre/post with these different run types?
+            * May want to differ depending on algorithm, e.g. whether the pre/post's run "with" the task (so if task is run N times, so are the pre/posts) or independently (pre/posts run once, task runs N times)
+            * So probably a parent class with the default behavior we want, subclassed for serial/parallel, open to user extension.
+            * Default behavior for pre/post should be what?
+What's least surprising?
+MOST of the time any N!=1 runs would likely not be making use of pre/post, but must handle it anyways.
+                *
     * Serial mode (default):
         * For each task
             * It's examined for a 'pre' list of tasks.
 For each of those: